mrrusof/mrrusof.github.io/_posts/2016-09-09-planning-poker-is-not-a-game.markdown

 -->

 _Experiment 3.
-Anchoring bias is very difficult to overcome even if you are an expert._
+Anchoring bias happens if you are an expert._
 [Englich, Mussweiler, and Strack](#englich) did the following experiment (_Study 1_).
 They found that an anchor that is irrelevant from the legal point of